robwatt/cookieAuthProject/README.md

 cookieWeb listens on port 8080.
 This was designed mainly around being deployed locally.

 ## cookieAddin
-cookieAddin run on default ports as per Outlook add-in implementation.
-That is port 3000 for local deployment
+cookieAddin runs on default ports as per Outlook add-in implementation.
+That is port 3000 for local deployment.

+If you want to run it on a mobile device, you will need to build the project and host it somewhere that is NOT localhost.
+You will also need to modify the manifest.xml to point to the location you are hosting the add-in.